 Think About Your Brand:

 I wish I had taken more time with the design aspect of my resources in the beginning.
 I’ve had to make updates to most of my resources so they look more professional.
 I didn’t really pay attention to covers in the beginning and then had to go back and redo so many.
-It really does make sense to really think things through and take a bit more time in the beginning instead of having to go back later and update everything. ~Rosie’s Superstars
+It really does make sense to really think things through and take a bit more time at the beginning instead of having to go back later and update everything. ~Rosie’s Superstars

 Quality Over Quantity: